rhoneyager/scatdb/apps/units/README.md

 The input quantity, input units and output units options are also positional.
 So, the command `scatdb-units 10 m um` will convert 10 meters to micrometers.
+**Note: Negative quantities will mess up the positional parsing.
+In these cases, specify the input value with -i.**